 The Academic Experience

-Other than a short mini-seminar tutorial, this program offers no courses.
-Participants learn through Oxford's unique tutorial system.
-The tutorial system gives participants unparalleled individual attention through weekly one-on-one meetings with an Oxford scholar.
+Participants in this program learn through Oxford's unique tutorial system.
+The tutorial system gives participants unparalleled individual attention through weekly one-on-one, or one on two, meetings with an Oxford scholar.
 Each student is guided through an intellectual exploration of their chosen discipline.
 Tutorials are similar in structure to intensive directed reading courses or graduate independent studies at George Mason University.